Android OS privacy settings: Tight level

 5. Select Google Assistant;

-7. Turn off Google Assistant;
+7. Turn off Google Assistant and tap Disable.

-13. Tap Delete
+6. Tap Delete results;

 Downside: After turning off Assistant, you will not be able to use its tips, voice search, or other capabilities of this service.
 If you are not ready to stop using it completely, you can limit some of its functions.